 - Support for deployment to Microsoft Azure, Joyent, Heroku, and Google App Engine.

-With plenty of web development IDEs out there, we have listed some handpicked and widely used IDEs in this article.
-Among the IDEs mentioned above, NetBeans, Eclipse, and FlashDevelop are free to use, whereas all others require a subscription, except Cloud9 IDE; it charges on a pay-as-you-go basis.
+There is a slew of web development IDEs available in the market.
+We have listed some of the most widely used IDEs here.
+Among the options mentioned above, NetBeans, Eclipse, and FlashDevelop are free to use, whereas others require a subscription, except Cloud9 IDE.
+It charges on a pay-as-you-go basis.

-All the above-listed integrated development environments (IDEs) come with robust features and make it easier to develop web applications.
-Also, we recommend you choose the IDE depending upon your project requirements and the programming language you want to work with.
+All the above web development IDEs come with robust features and make it easier to develop web applications.
+Also, we recommend you choose a web development IDE depending upon your project requirements and the programming language and technologies you want to work with.